subramanyampv/kamino/README.md

 See the [related README](https://github.com/ngeor/dockerfiles/tree/master/basic) for more information.

-## dockerv

-A utility for easier working with Docker volumes on Windows 10 Home.

-See the [related README](https://github.com/ngeor/dockerfiles/tree/master/dockerv) for more information.

 ## Building and releasing

 To avoid rebuilding everything, images will only be built if: